Albert Göring: Anti-Nazi activity

 Göring seemed to have acquired his godfather's character as a bon vivant and looked set to lead an "unremarkable life" as a filmmaker, until the Nazis came to power in 1933.
-Unlike his elder brother Hermann, who was a leading party member, Albert Göring despised Nazism and the brutality involved.
+Unlike his elder brother Hermann, a leading party member, Albert Göring despised Nazism and the brutality involved.

 Many anecdotal stories exist about Göring's resistance to the Nazi ideology and regime.
 For example, Albert is reported to have joined a group of Jewish women who had been forced to scrub the street.
 The SS officer in charge inspected his identification, and ordered the group's scrubbing activity to stop after realizing he could be held responsible for allowing Hermann Göring's brother to be publicly humiliated.

 Albert Göring used his influence to get his Jewish former boss Oskar Pilzer freed after the Nazis arrested him.
 Göring then helped Pilzer and his family escape from Germany.
-He is reported to have done the same for many other German dissidents.
+He is reported to have done the same for numerous other German dissidents.

-Göring intensified his anti-Nazi activity when he was made export director at the Škoda Works in Czechoslovakia.
+Göring intensified his anti-Nazi activity when he was made export director at the Škoda Works in the Protectorate of Bohemia and Moravia (occupied part of the former Czechoslovakia).
 He encouraged minor acts of sabotage and had contact with the Czech resistance.
 On many occasions, he forged his brother's signature on transit documents to enable dissidents to escape.
 When he was caught, he used his brother's influence to gain his release.
 Göring also sent trucks to Nazi concentration camps with requests for labourers.
 The trucks would stop in an isolated area, and their passengers were then allowed to escape.

-After the war, Albert Göring was questioned during the Nuremberg Tribunal.
-However, many of those he had helped testified for him, and he was released.
-Soon afterwards, Göring was arrested by the Czechs, but he was again released when the full extent of his activities became known.
+After the war, Albert Göring was questioned during the Nuremberg trials.
+However, many of those he had helped testified in his defense, and he was released.
+Soon afterwards, Göring was arrested by Czechoslovak authorities, but again released when the full extent of his activities became known.